 What does that mean?It means while we are not the worst city in America as far as drinking water quality goes, we certainly are far from the best.

 How does water filtration work?Most filters today are charcoal, or activated charcoal.
 Charcoal, which is mostly carbon, is the residue of partial burning or destructive distillation of organic material.
 When special heating or chemical processing is added to charcoal, it becomes much more absorptive, and is then referred to as “activated charcoal”.
 So a charcoal filter works on the principle of absorption.
 Large volumes of gases, including most poisonous ones, stick to the charcoal, which is quite porous.
 (That’s why it’s used in gas masks.)
 Because it has such a large porous surface area, it absorbs a lot of impurities, making activated charcoal such a highly effective process for filtering water.
 Charcoal filters are used in icemaker filters, under-counter filters, countertop filters, whole-house filters, and more.
 Another type of water filtration system available today is reverse osmosis.
 That’s the technical name for the process of water being pushed through an ultra-fine semi-permeable membrane, where it separates the tap liquid into the pure permeate which is diverted to a storage tank for later use; the brine concentrate is diverted down the drain.
 The water is stored in a pressure tank and is treated to a final activated-charcoal polishing filtration stage to remove all remaining odors and tastes before dispensing the purified water into your glass.
-The disadvantage of reverse osmosis systems is that they waste a lot of water – for every gallon of purified water produced, two gallons are wasted, and then there’s the yearly maintenance.
+The disadvantage of reverse osmosis systems is that they waste a lot of water – for every gallon of purified water produced, up to five gallons are wasted, and then there’s the yearly maintenance.

 Types of Water FiltrationThere are two types of water filtration: Single Source and Whole House.
 Three-Way Plumbing can help you determine the best option for you!
 Once you’ve selected a solution, let our professional installation staff set up your new filtration system.
 We install it right the first time, so you don’t have to worry.